Yelp/detect-secrets/docs/developer-tool-faq.md

 If you cannot find `detect-secrets` after upgrading, refer to [this](#i-cannot-find-the-detect-secrets-binary-after-installation) documentation to set up the path.

 > Note: if you install `detect-secrets` as a pre-commit hook, you should also [upgrade it in the `pre-commit` framework](#how-do-i-upgrade-the-detect-secrets-pre-commit-hook).

+### How do I set up the pre-commit hook?

+The pre-commit hook will automatically scan your code for secrets and block local commits if potential secrets are found.

+1. Install the pre-commit hook framework: `pip install pre-commit`.
+2. Add this [.pre-commit-config.yaml](../user-config/.pre-commit-config.yaml) file to the root folder of your repo.
+3. Install the pre-commit hook: `pre-commit install` (this step will need to be done each time you clone a new repo).
+4. The pre-commit hook will now scan each commit for secrets, referencing the baseline file, and block commits with secrets.
+If the pre-commit hook catches more false positives, rerun the baseline audit and indicate which secrets are false positives.
+5. Invite your teammates to install pre-commit in their local env to prevent leaks too.

 ### How do I upgrade the `detect-secrets` pre-commit hook?